 Get involved

-If you would like to share any thoughts and feedback, or provide case studies and resources for inclusion in Cyber@Socitm, please contact our team using our contact us page.
+If you’d like to share any thoughts and feedback, or provide case studies and resources for inclusion in Cyber@Socitm, we’d love to hear from you!
+Find out more by visiting our write for us page.

 All staff Cyber threats and incidents Cyber incidents can have a significant impact on staff, both professionally and personally. … Read more

-If you would like to share any thoughts and feedback, or provide case studies and resources for inclusion in Cyber@Socitm, please contact our team using our contact us page.
+If you’d like to share any thoughts and feedback, or provide case studies and resources for inclusion in Cyber@Socitm, we’d love to hear from you!
+Find out more by visiting our write for us page.

 Cyber security is the practice of protecting computer systems, data and networks from theft, damage, or unauthorised access.
 In today’s digital landscape, cyber security is crucial because organisations and individuals rely heavily on technology for daily operations and data storage, making them vulnerable to various cyber threats.